dntan/PSMSTeams/README.md

 =========================================================

-## Promoting Users to "Owners" in Private channels via csv
+## Promoting Users to "Owners" in Private channels via csv [NOTE!
+NOT working as of 2021]

 > Reference: [Add then promote](https://docs.microsoft.com/en-us/powershell/module/teams/add-teamchanneluser?view=teams-ps)